whatisnuclear/website/fast-reactor.md

 neutrons had more than 10<sup>6</sup> eV, U-238 would be nearly as good a fuel as U-235.
-In reality, it&rsquo;s very difficult to keep the neutrons moving that quickly so fast reactors still need a bit of enriched uranium to operate, but U-238 is fissioned to much more of a degree than in thermal reactors.
-As an added bonus, many of the very long-lived nuclides larger than Uranium (Neptunium, Plutonium, Americium, Curium, etc.) have the same trend, and fast reactors can split and destroy these actinides as fuel rather than let them accumulate as in thermal reactors.
+In reality, it&rsquo;s very difficult to keep the neutrons moving that quickly so fast reactors still need a bit of enriched uranium to operate, but U-238 is fissioned to much more of a degree than in slow-neutron reactors.
+As an added bonus, many of the very long-lived nuclides larger than Uranium (Neptunium, Plutonium, Americium, Curium, etc.) have the same trend, and fast reactors can split and destroy these actinides as fuel rather than let them accumulate as in slow-neutron reactors.
 This makes the nuclear waste coming out of fast reactors decay to natural radiation levels much faster than traditional nuclear waste.